Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player: Introduction

-Khandekar et al.~\cite{khandekar2009graph} (abbreviated as KRV) devised a novel technique, called the \emph{Cut-Matching game}, that reduces the approximation task to a polylog number of exact max flow problems.
-That is, a strategy for solving this Cut-Matching game can be translated into an approximation algorithm for sparsest cut.
+The cut-matching game is a technique that reduces the approximation task for sparsest cut (in terms of edge-expansion) to a polylogarithmic number of maximum flow problems.
+The resulting approximation algorithm for sparsest cut is remarkably simple and robust.

-The cut-matching game, denoted by $\mathcal{G}(n)$, is played between a \emph{cut player} and a \emph{matching player}, as follows.
+The cut-matching game is played between a \emph{cut player} and a \emph{matching player}, as follows.
 We start with an empty graph $G_0$ on $n$ vertices.
 At round $t$, the cut player chooses a bisection $(S_t, \overline{S_t})$ of the vertices (we assume $n$ is even).
 In response, the matching player presents a perfect matching $M_t$ between the vertices of $S_t$ and $\overline{S_t}$ and the game graph is updated to $G_t = G_{t-1} \cup M_t$.
 Note that this graph may contain parallel edges.
 The game ends when $G_t$ is a sufficiently good edge-expander.
 The goal of this game is to devise a strategy for the cut player that maximizes the ratio $r(n)\defeq \phi/T$, where $T$ is the number of rounds and $\phi = h(G_T)$ is the edge-expansion of $G_T$.
+KRV showed that one can translate a cut strategy of quality $r(n)$ into a sparsest cut algorithm of approximation ratio $1/r(n)$ by applying a binary search on a sparsity parameter $\phi$ until we certify that $h(G) \ge \phi$ and $h(G) = O(\phi/ r(n))$.

-KRV devised a random cut-player strategy that finds the bisection using a stochastic matrix that corresponds to a random walk on all previously discovered matchings.
+KRV devised a randomized cut-player strategy that finds the bisection using a stochastic matrix that corresponds to a random walk on all previously discovered matchings.
 Their walk traverses the previous matchings in order and with probability half takes a step according to each matching.
 They showed that the matrix corresponding to this random walk can actually be embedded (as a flow matrix) into $G_t$ with constant congestion.
-They terminate when the random walk matrix is close to uniform (i.e.\ having constant edge-expansion), resulting in $G_T$ for $T =O( \log^2 n)$, having constant edge-expansion.
+They terminate when the random walk matrix is close to uniform (i.e.\ having constant edge-expansion), resulting in $G_T$ for $T=O\left( \log^2 n\right)$, having constant edge-expansion.